qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   visibility.
 If you drag an area, all the labels in the area will be restored.
 * |moveLabel| :sup:`Moves a Label or Diagram`.
 You just have to click to select the label and click to move it to the desired place.
-Selecting the label with this tool and hiting the Delete key will delete remove the stored positon value.
+Selecting the label with this tool and hitting the :kbd:`Delete` key will delete the stored position value.
 * |rotateLabel| :sup:`Rotates a Label`.
 Click to select the label and click again to apply the desired rotation.
-Selecting a label with this tool and hiting the Delete key will delete the rotation value of this label.
+Selecting a label with this tool and hitting the :kbd:`Delete` key will delete the rotation value of this label.
 * |changeLabelProperties| :sup:`Change Label Properties`.
 It opens a dialog to change the clicked label properties; it can be the label itself, its coordinates, angle, font, size, multiline alignment ... as long as this property has been mapped